 This is our third article in the How to Build a House series which will discuss the procedures required to waterproof the house's concrete foundation, install the piping used to drain away surface water around the concrete foundation and roof of our house, prepare for pouring and finishing the basement concrete slab and finally backfill the excavation around the concrete.
 Some areas in our country require different procedures in dealing with this phase of construction.
 As in the preceding two articles in the How to Build a House series, we have discussed the jurisdiction having authority, the Building Department in your city, town, county or municipality.
 Get familiar with these people, ask them questions, find out what the different requirements are in your specific area.
 You cannot just go to the National Building Code and expect to see the requirements in your local area.
 Our countries, states and even counties are too diversified to have a national code without amendments for local differences.
 Let's start by discussing how to keep water out of our house and to shed it away from the concrete foundation.

 After the poured concrete wall and footing forms are stripped (removed) the snap tie holes should be filled with a cement mortar or an asphalt mastic (roof repair).
 Don't use lap cement, use a mastic with fiberglass embedded to keep the stuff together.
 For a concrete block foundation or masonry wall, parge the surface below ground level with not less than ¼ inch (6 mm) of mortar.
-The first course of concrete block should have the mortar coved over the concrete footing.
+The first course of concrete block should have the mortar coved over the concrete footings.

 Layout the top of the foundation wall, where the grade (level of your landscaping) will come.
 Allow at least 8" from the top of the wall for the grade.
 Snap chalk lines at these measurements so you won't go above these lines with the foundation coating, called dampproofing in the building code.
 The wall is then covered with an asphalt based coating.
 This coating can be brushed on or sprayed on by a specialist.
 I recommend a professional being hired.
 They charge very little for this messy application and usually do a good job.
 The purpose of this coating is to waterproof the outside foundation wall to keep your house basement or crawlspace dry.
-This coating will cover the entire concrete wall or parging over masonry below the grade line to the concrete footing, including the intersection of the wall and concrete footing.
+This coating will cover the entire concrete wall or parging over masonry below the grade line to the concrete footings, including the intersection of the wall and concrete footings.

 Almost immediately after the dampproofing is applied to the foundation walls, work on the perimeter drains can start.
 You have two choices in materials to use.
 Some jurisdictions allow 4" Big O pipe and fittings, others do not, so check with your local jurisdiction having authority first.
 The other choice is 4" PVC perforated sewer pipe with fittings.
 Use two 45 degree elbows at the corners rather than one 90 and join a run with a wye and a 45 rather than a tee.
 Most inspectors require this.
 In the old days, they ran the rainwater leaders into the perimeter drain.
 This is no longer done.
 Now we run a separate solid pipe, usually 3" PVC from the rain gutter downspouts to the solid pipe going to the storm water system which is also connected to the perimeter drain.
 Run this 3" line above the perimeter drain at a standard slope of ¼" per foot.
 Run the 4" perimeter drain at a minimum slope of 1" in 40' with the perforations on the bottom.